uport-project/veramo-website/docs/react_native_tutorials/react_native_2_resolve_dids.md

 // Core DID resolver plugin.
 This plugin orchestrates different DID resolver drivers to resolve the corresponding DID Documents for the given DIDs.
-// This plugin implements `IResolver` import { DIDResolver } from '@veramo/did-resolver'
+// This plugin implements `IResolver` import { DIDResolverPlugin } from '@veramo/did-resolver'

 // the did:ethr resolver package
 import { getResolver as ethrDidResolver } from 'ethr-did-resolver'